Miners, broker downgrades weigh on UK's FTSE 100 | Business

 - United Kingdom

-Mall operator Hammerson tumbled 7.6% and real-estate firm British Land fell 3.2% after Royal Bank of Canada downgraded their shares to "underperform".
-Among mid-caps, shares of Plus500 climbed 3.1% after the online trading platform forecast its annual revenue and profit ahead of market expectations, benefiting from a surge in market volatility.
+Among mid-caps, shares of Plus500 climbed 2% after the online trading platform forecast its annual revenue and profit ahead of market expectations, benefiting from a surge in market volatility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)